lz4/lz4/lz4_Block_format.md

 Compressed block format
 -----------------------
 An LZ4 compressed block is composed of sequences.
-Schematically, a sequence is a suite of literals, followed by a match copy.
+A sequence is a suite of literals (not-compressed bytes), followed by a match copy.

 Each sequence starts with a token.
 The token is a one byte value, separated into two 4-bits fields.